How to Protect Your Hospital From Legionella Growth

 - Conduct a building-wide survey and risk assessment.
 You won’t know how to fully protect the inhabitants of your hospital from the potential growth and spread of Legionella bacteria unless you are knowledgeable about your water systems and of the areas in which growth could occur.
 A building-wide survey can help identify these areas so you’ll know sources that result in amplification of Legionella and the processes your water management team will need to put into place.
 You’ll need to look for dead legs in your plumbing — which are areas where water easily collects, but becomes stagnant with low usage — as well as water features and cooling towers.
 You will want to include your water treatment vendors in the process since pH, residual disinfectant levels, and temperature are critical factors to understanding the risk assessment.

 - Build a knowledgeable water management team.
 Once you’ve conducted your building-wide survey, it’s time to bring together the members of your water management team.
-While the specific members may vary depending on your unique facility, some common members may include: the director of engineering, the director of infection control, the medical director of epidemiology, a senior-level support services director, a member from public affairs, a representative from critical labs, and the facility manager.
+While the specific members may vary depending on your unique facility, some common members may include: the director of engineering, the director of infection control, the medical director of epidemiology, a senior-level support services director, a member from public affairs, representatives from clinical labs and nursing and the facility manager.
 Within your water management team, you’ll need to specifically assign clear rules and responsibilities.
 Every member will need to work together to ensure the risk of Legionella growth is fully mitigated, so clear roles and responsibilities and communication is a must.